Vinyl Liner Pool | Rectangle Shape in Natural Blue

 Another important part of vinyl liner maintenance is keeping the liner free of wrinkles.
 Wrinkles can occur for a number of reasons, from improper installation to water chemistry problems.
 But, once the underlying problem is resolved, there are a number of things you can do to remove them:

-- Wearing soft-soled shoes, walk along the pool floor, gently spreading the wrinkles with your feet.
+- In bare feet or while wearing soft-soled shoes, walk along the pool floor gently spreading the wrinkles with your feet.
 Sometimes pushing the edge of a wrinkle toward the nearest wall is effective.

 - Use a plunger to pull the liner material in the appropriate direction to remove the wrinkle.